eodas/PiIoTTron/README.md

 Executive Order Spy has several components:
 1. The EOSPY AI-IoT, the Internet of Things Drools-jBPM Expert System.
 2. The EOSPY Server, the live map GPS tracking Windows program.
-3. The EOSPY Client, the Arduino Tron or Android application you install on an Android phone.
+3. The EOSPY Client, the Pi IoT Tron or Android application you install on an Android phone.
 4. Configure GSM/GPRS/GPS Tracking Devices to use with EOSPY – Executive Order Sensor Processor System Server.

 You can have an unlimited number and combination of EOSPY Clients and/or GPS tracking devices in use with EOSPY Server.